-What are methods for disputing sea control / sea denial?
+What are methods for disputing sea control (i.e. attaining sea denial)?
 What factors should be considered when pursuing each of these methods?

 Consider the role of land and air forces, or capabilities in other domains, in disputing sea control / sea denial.